 That is a chip maker’s worst nightmare!
-And it’s one of the reasons chip production never was scaled up here in America.
+And it’s one of the reasons chip production was never scaled up here in America.

-The facilities are incredibly expensive to build and must be run with extreme attention to detail.
+The facilities are incredibly expensive to build, and they must be run with extreme attention to detail.